lepture/lepture.com/_posts/en/2013/create-oauth-server.md

     $ python client.py

 We visit `http://localhost:8000/`, everything should work correctly.
-We will be navigated to a confirm page, if we choose yes, client will obtain a pair of access token and secret.
-If anything wrong happened, don't hesitate to tell me.
+We will be redirected to a confirm page, if we choose yes, client will obtain a pair of access token and secret.
+If anything wrong happens, don't hesitate to tell me.
 You can also debug it yourself.
 We enabled the logging for Flask-OAuthlib so that you can debug easily.